-Newport University is a Member of the Association of University Leaders for a Sustainable Future (ULSF), USA which mission is to support sustainability as a critical focus of teaching, research, operations and outreach at colleges and universities prough publications research and worldwide through publications, research, and assessment.
+Newport University is a Member of the Association of University Leaders for a Sustainable Future (ULSF), USA which mission is to support sustainability as a critical focus of teaching, research, operations and outreach at colleges and universities worldwide through publications, research, and assessment.
 The ULSF also serves as the Secretariat for signatories of the 'Talloires Declaration', ten-point action plan committing institutions to sustainability and environmental literacy in teaching and practice.